The Northern Lights

 When is the best time to see the Northern Lights in Iceland?

-The best time to see the Northern Lights in Iceland is officially from September to April.
+The best time to see the Northern Lights in Iceland is from September to April.
 Within this wide date range, however, there will be more and less favourable days depending on the weather and hours of sunlight.

-The shorter days in December, January and February when there are up to twenty hours of night are ideal for seeing the Northern Lights.
+The shorter days in December, January and February when there are up to 20 hours of night are ideal for seeing the Northern Lights.
 A useful tool to find out if it's worth waiting up to see the aurora borealis is the official website if the Icelandic Met Office.